teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

             pickle.dump(classifier, in_)
 ```

-It's a class with 2 methods to `get` and `update` the trained classifier using `pickle` Python built-in module.

-API is almost working except it lacks `app.services` module.
+We almost made our API.
+It only lacks the service module.
 What's its purpose?
-It's used for:

-1. Getting the trained classifier from storage.
+1. Get the trained classifier from storage.
-2. Transforming the image passed as an argument into a format of the classifier input.
+2. Transform the image passed from UI to a format classifier understands.
-3. Calculating prediction score for the image from the classifier.
+3. Calculate the prediction with the formatted image via the classifier.
-4. Returning the prediction score.
+4. Return the prediction.

 Let's code this algorithm: